Blackstone Pic v2

 Offers communicated via the Pupillage Gateway

-We will offer pupillages to up to four candidates, and one reserve.
+We will usually offer pupillages to four candidates, and one reserve.

 Aislinn_Kelly-Lyth